About the Act

 Child protection policies have been adopted as standard by the agencies above along with the Ministry of Business, Innovation and Employment (Housing), District Health Boards and school Boards of Trustees.

-Safety checking (screening and vetting) of every person in both central and local government children’s workforce has now been introduced and people with serious convictions are prohibited from working closely with children, unless they are granted an exemption.
+Safety checking (screening and vetting) of every person in both central and local government children's workforce has now been introduced and people with serious convictions are prohibited from working closely with tamariki, unless they are granted an exemption.

 Sector specific guidance